afeld/python-public-policy/syllabus.md

 ### Zoom

-The classes will be streamed and recorded via Zoom on a best-effort basis.
 You can find the link to the live stream in the calendar invite, or in [{{lms_name}}]({{lms_url}}) under the Zoom tab.
 You can find the recordings in the Zoom tab under `Cloud Recordings`.
+Some caveats:

+- Everyone is expected to attend class in-person; see the [class policies](#class-policies).
+- The streaming/recording is done on a best-effort basis; it's not guaranteed.
-Note that the course is designed for the in-room experience, and therefore:
+- The course is designed for the in-room experience, and therefore:
   - The instructor won't interact with any Zoom participants.
   - Office hours will not be recorded.

 ## Assignments and Evaluation